gecrooks/modern-python-template/README.md

 Assuming everything went well, you can now upload a release to pypi proper.
 We can add a [github workflow](.github/workflows/python-publish.yml) to automatically upload new releases tagged on github.
 The only additional configuration is to upload `PYPI_USERNAME` and `PYPI_PASSWORD` to github as secrets (under your repo settings).

 ## Extras: requirements.txt
 The `setup.cfg` file specifies the minimum versions of dependencies.
-But for testing and deployment it can be useful to pin the exact versions.
+But for testing and deployment it can be useful to pin exact versions.

     > pip freeze > requirements.txt

 And to install these exact versions:

     > pip install -r requirements.txt

+If a `requirements.txt` exists then those versions are installed by the github workflows and the `make init` command.

 ## Extras: MANIFEST.in
 You don't need a [`MANIFEST.in` file](https://www.remarkablyrestrained.com/python-setuptools-manifest-in/).